 TN-Bench -- An OpenSource Community TrueNAS Benchmarking and Testing Utility

-Over the years I’ve spent alot of time playing with benchmarking and min-maxing systems.
-I cut my teeth on systems engineering the same way I suspect many other Millennials did…overclocking!
+Over the years I’ve spent a lot of time playing with benchmarking and min-maxing systems.
+I cut my teeth on systems engineering the same way I suspect many other Millennials did… overclocking!

 In that realm, there has always been a plethora of tools driven by the community.
 From small projects using X264 to test the stability of Intel CPUs to large ones designed to stress test your RAM.

-In the TrueNAS community too, we’ve had varying tools for testing drives like the solnet-array-test and the infamous SLOG Benchmarking thread @HoneyBadger has referenced at least once in the T3 Podcast.
+In the TrueNAS community too, we’ve had varying tools for testing drives like the solnet-array-test and the infamous SLOG Benchmarking thread @wendell has referenced at least once in the T3 Podcast.
 However, interests in these older threads have waned as software development on the TrueNAS side has marched along from FreeBSD → Linux.
-With diskinfo being unavailable in Linux and @jgreco no longer a member of the community, I feel like a hole needs to be plugged.

-I’ve begun development on what I’m calling TN-Bench which in it’s current form is a monolithic python script that runs a series of pool and disk based benchmarks to help give users a better understanding of their systems performance.
+I’ve begun development on what I’m calling tn-bench which in its current form is a monolithic python script that runs a series of pool and disk based benchmarks to help give users a better understanding of their systems performance.

-In the future, I plan to make this script more modular so that I may add additional tests for things.
-The TrueNAS API is the real magic here.
-In the near future I plan to use it to find a pool with a SLOG device, take it out of the pool, benchmark it, and put it back into the pool.
-However, I wanted to get this out there for other users to test, compare, and hopefully get some of you to help contribute back.
+Idea: In the near future I plan to use it to find a pool with a SLOG device, take it out of the pool, benchmark it, and put it back into the pool.

 Please share your results here so we may all benefit from the data.
 If there’s enough interest I hope to one day create a community repository where users can explore this data inside of a database, but for now just post your results here or use this script as a quick burn-in before lighting up your system.